MicrosoftDocs/Dynamics-365-Operations.tr-tr/articles/financials/includes/retail-name.md

 > [!NOTE]
-> Bu konu, Dynamics 365 for Finance and Operations, Enterprise sürümü ve Dynamics 365 for Retail için geçerlidir.
+> Bu konu, hem Dynamics 365 for Finance and Operations hem de Dynamics 365 for Retail için geçerlidir.